adamschoenemann/clofrp/README.md

 in its type signature.

 Aside from these ideas, CloFRP resembles an ordinary Haskell-inspired language.
 As such it features:
-- Datatype declarations alá vanilla Haskell
+- Datatype declarations syná vanilla Haskell
 - Type synonyms
 - Automatic derivation of fmap (functor map) for strictly-positive types
 - Bi-directional type higher-rank inference - polymorphic functions must be annotated, but everything else should